Economy of Togo: IMF relationship

-Open Market
+Trade

-Trade is extremely important to Togo's economy; the combined value of exports and imports equals 105 percent of GDP.
+Trade is extremely important to Togo's economy; the combined value of exports and imports equals 105% of GDP.
 The average applied tariff rate is 11.4 percent.
 Non-tariff barriers impede some trade.
 Government openness to foreign investment is above average.
 Capital transactions are subject to some controls or government approval.
 The evolving banking system continues to expand but lacks liquidity.

+Despite Togo’s relatively open trade environment, several regulations are in place to ensure transparency and cargo security.
+One key measure is the Cargo Tracking Note (CTN), also known as the Electronic cargo tracking note (ECTN), which is required for all maritime shipments destined for or transiting through Togo.
+Exporters must register shipment information before the cargo arrives at Togolese ports, allowing authorities to monitor goods, verify cargo value, and improve customs oversight.
+Failure to obtain a valid CTN can result in fines, shipment delays, or refusal of customs clearance.

+Togo opened a national trade information portal in March 2025, publishing the tariffs, procedures and documents that apply to foreign trade; the first phase covered thirteen priority products.
+Exporters claiming preferential treatment obtain certificates of origin from the Office Togolais des Recettes.

 Statistics

 The following table shows the main economic indicators in 1980–2024.